truenas/documentation/content/SCALE/SCALEUIReference/Credentials/Certificates/CSRScreensSCALE.md

 The **Certificate Signing Requests** section allows users to configure the message(s) the system sends to a registration authority of the public key infrastructure to apply for a digital identity certificate.

 ## Add CSR Wizard Screens
-The **Add CSR** wizard screens step users through configuring a new certificate signing request (CSR) on TrueNAS SCALE.
+The **Add CSR** wizard screens step users through configuring a new certificate signing request (CSR) on TrueNAS.
 The wizard has five different configuration screens, one for each step in the CA configuration process:

 1 **[Identifier and Type](#identifier-and-type-options)**